 A Culture of Inclusion

-Connecting Through Employee Resource Groups and Business Resource Groups
+Connecting Through Employee Resource Groups

-Our employee resource groups groups are designed to help drive inclusion and diversity within Clorox.
+Our employee resource groups are designed to help drive inclusion and diversity within Clorox.
 With more than 3,000 members and allies, ERGs aim to foster greater understanding of different perspectives and backgrounds through cultural events and panel discussions.
 These groups are an important forum for career mentorship and development and support to our local communities through regular volunteer activities.

 Our ERGs also help drive the business by serving as vital internal focus groups, inspiring product innovations, accelerating product placement plans and deepening our understanding of the multicultural consumer.
 Most of our ERGs began more than a decade ago, but new groups have formed over the years based on employee and business demand.